 For example, Paul has evidence that his co-worker is committing fraud.
 Paul alerts his direct supervisor who then follows policies regarding alleged misconduct.
 Paul would be considered an internal whistleblower.
 If, on the other hand, Paul filed a police report, he would be considered an external whistleblower.

 Any person who suspects that a person is conducting illegal activity within an organization has rights.
-If you believe that there is illegal activity taking place in your Atlanta company, an attorney may be able to assist you.
+If you believe that there is illegal activity taking place in your Atlanta company, an Atlanta whistle blowing lawyer may be able to assist you.